keploy/keploy/README.md

 Voilà! 🧑🏻‍💻 We have the tests with data mocks running! 🐰🎉

-You'll be able to see the test-cases that ran with the results report on the console as well locally in the `testReport` directory.
+You'll be able to see the test cases that ran with the results report on the console as well as locally in the `testReport` directory.

 ## 🤔 Questions?
 Reach out to us.
 We're here to help!